gmcmacran/TypeOneTypeTwoSim/README.md

 For the one sample tests, all 500 data points are associated with one group.
 The one parameter is estimated using all 500 data points.
 For the one way tests, there are two groups and therefore two parameters estimated.
-Each parameter is based on only 250 data points each.
+Each parameter is based on only 250 data points.
 The cost of less data per parameter is a type I error further from the target 5%.

 <img src="man/figures/README-typeOneSummary2-1.png" width="100%" />